 All railings are made up of a variety of components.
 Posts are the structural component of the railing, usually made by 4x4s of lumber or composite.
 They keep the railing from wobbling and provide the main support that holds the railing up and people inside.
 Balusters are the vertical pieces that extend from the top railing to the bottom railing to fill in the spaces between the posts and make a “fence.”
 Bottom and top rail pieces run horizontally between the posts and form the bottom and top to which the balusters attach.
 Post caps and skirts are decorative designs that cover the posts and may contain lights or other architectural features.

 Deck Railing Materials

-Just like decking, railing is available in a variety of materials.
+Just like decking, deck railing is available in a variety of materials.
 The most common railing is pressure treated.
 4x4s are joined by treated handrail with balusters.
 The balusters are typically 2×2 and can be square, beveled, or turned.
 Cedar and Mahogany rails, posts, and balusters are available in similar styles to pressure treated, allowing you to coordinate with your decking.

 Adding a privacy screen, post caps and skirts, or lights to your deck might be just the thing that is needed for your decking project.
 Lattice panels are easily installed in areas where privacy is needed or below a deck to keep animals out.
 Post caps and skirts also add intricate personal detail to your deck and allow you to make it your own.
 Deck lights add light for nighttime entertaining or architectural interest.
 Your local Curtis Lumber has hundreds of ideas on how you can finish your deck off right, be sure to check them out!